tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-3b-PART_1-equilibrium_in_art_and_life.md

 - Title and Attribution: Tableau I - By Piet Mondrian, 1921.
 Gemeentemuseum Den Haag, Public Domain.
 - Link: https://commons.wikimedia.org/w/index.php?curid=37668615

-Most of his paintings from the 1920s on were reduced to only the essential elements.
-They contained only black perpendicular lines and rectangles painted in primary colors on a white background.
+Most of his paintings from the 1920s on were reduced to only the essential elements: black perpendicular lines and rectangles painted in primary colors on a white background.

-He called this type of painting Pure Neo-Plasticism, his goal was to compose these essential elements so that these opposites of color and form would exist in equilibrium.
+The goal of neoplasticism was to compose these essential elements so that these opposites of color and form would exist in *equilibrium.*

-The evolution in his paintings is interesting, but his writings - which explain his perceptions and reasons for creating this style - are fascinating.
+While the evolution in his paintings is interesting, his writings - which explain his perceptions and reasons for creating this style - are fascinating.

-Piet Mondrian completed his book - *The New Art - The New Life: A Culture of Pure Relationships* - in 1931, but by then had been working on it since at least 1921.
-It is short but profound and abstract - so much so that [The Collected Works of Piet Mondrian,](https://www.amazon.co.uk/New-Art-Life-Collected-Twentieth-Century/dp/0306805081) published in 1987, bears the same title.
+Piet Mondrian completed his book, *The New Art - The New Life: A Culture of Pure Relationships*, in 1931, but by then had been working on it since at least 1921.
+It is short but profound and abstract - so much so that [The Collected Works of Piet Mondrian,](https://www.amazon.co.uk/New-Art-Life-Collected-Twentieth-Century/dp/0306805081) published in 1987, bears the title as its sub-title.

 In this book Mondrian reveals how he believed that art and life follow similar paths: